aparolek/Rendering-Webcam-With-ASCII-Python-Terminal/README.md

-# Rendering Webcam with ASCII in terminal
+# Rendering Webcam With ASCII in Python Terminal
 Rendering live webcam feed with the python terminal.